siberianfox/g2wiki/Dual-Endpoint-USB-Internals.md

 * This allows for encapsulation — the external interface doesn’t have to know about any of the internal variables.

 * Another thing to note is that if Device isn’t a pointer type or doesn’t have a readByte() method, then there will be an error at compile time.
-Where was the device declared as a pointer type, or is it just always that way?

 ####More about Virtual Functions and Inheritance
 Inheritance without virtual functions is basically the same as dumping the parent class definitions into the child class definitions.
 The child class can then use the variables and call the methods of the parent class as if they had been defined in the child class directly.